rafeyhusain/rag.semantic-kernel-app/README.md

 ## Details

-Here are the details of Dotnet application in C# with Semantic Memory framework and Elasticsearch as vector storage:
+This is a .Net Console App and Web API.
+It uses Microsoft Semantic Kernel framework and Elasticsearch as vector storage.

-- Dotnet application with Semantic Kernel framework
-- Elasticsearch setup
+### Console App

-- Read Markdown files from directory
+- The Console App reads Markdown files from `input` directory.
-- Parse headers in Markdown content and convert to chunks for the embedding
+- Parse headers in Markdown content and convert to chunks for the embedding using models.
+- It generate embeddings with [mistral](https://docs.mistral.ai/capabilities/embeddings/) and other models
-- Generate embeddings with Mistral [mistral-embed](https://docs.mistral.ai/capabilities/embeddings/) and store in Elasticsearch index
+- The embeddings are  stored in Elasticsearch indexes

+### Web API

-- API endpoint to get answer using [mistral api](https://api.mistral.ai/v1) and citations from prompt input
+- Web API endpoint `/ask` can be used to get answer using [mistral](https://api.mistral.ai/v1) and other models
+- It provides citations from prompt input

 ## Setup Guide